minio/docs/source/reference/minio-mc/mc-cp.rst

 Copy Object to S3
 ~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc cp` to copy an object to an S3-compatible host:
+Use :mc:`mc cp` to copy an object to an S3-compatible host:

 .. tab-set::